cloud-gov/cg-site/content/docs/ops/design/secrets.md

 Inspect this file for types and names that will need to be updated in the BOSH operation and variable files.
 Once this has been verified by a cloud.gov operator.
-Upload this file into CredHub using the import command.
+Then upload this file to the s3 vars bucket.
+Then using the aws client in the respective bosh deployment, download the credential import file to the jumpbox environment.
+Upload this file into CredHub using the Credhub CLI import command.

 ```sh
 credhub import \